DoriftoShoes/pwh-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a small project that utilizes Terraform to create a Kubernetes cluster and deploy a sample Python application
+This is a small project that utilizes Terraform to create an EKS cluster and deploy a sample Python application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>